Donate and be a LegendCup Hero -- Fans like you help keep LC up and running!

 • Pick 1 Attack Stat: POW or INT.

-This determines Domino or Study for light drills, and Pull or Meditate for heavy drills.
+This determines Domino or Study for Light Drills, and Pull or Meditate for heavy drills.

 • Pick 1 Defensive Stat: SPD or DEF.

-This determines Dodge or Endure for light drills, and Leap or Swim for heavy drills.
+This determines Dodge or Endure for Light Drills, and Leap or Swim for heavy drills.

 • Fill in with SKI and just enough LIF to avoid KOs.